usarscotus/legal-directory/_frcp/rule_12.md

 ---
 layout: rule
-title: "Rule 12.
-Defenses and Objections: When and How Presented; Motion for Judgment on the Pleadings; Consolidating Motions; Waiving Defenses; Pretrial Hearing"
+title: 'Rule 12.
+Defenses and Objections: When and How Presented; Motion for Judgment on the Pleadings; Consolidating Motions; Waiving Defenses; Pretrial Hearing'
 permalink: /frcp/rule_12/
 order: 12
+chapter: Title III.
+Pleadings and Motions
 ---

 (a) Time to Serve a Responsive Pleading.